Kyrgyz leader orders investigation of political opponent

-BISHKEK Kyrgyz President Almazbek Atambayev raised the stakes in his standoff with political rival Omurbek Tekebayev on Monday, ordering prosecutors to look into corruption allegations against Tekebayev, which the parliament deputy denies.
+BISHKEK (Reuters) - Kyrgyz President Almazbek Atambayev raised the stakes in his standoff with political rival Omurbek Tekebayev on Monday, ordering prosecutors to look into corruption allegations against Tekebayev, which the parliament deputy denies.

 The deepening rift between two political heavyweights could destabilize the volatile Central Asian nation which has seen two leaders overthrown by violent protests since 2005.